 Yes!
-If your dog ruptures their eardrum, prompt treatment gives them the best outcome.
-Waiting to see if the eardrum will heal on its own allows a deep ear infection to set in.
-Nerve damage can also occur, causing permanent changes to the face, lips, and eyes or hearing loss.
+If your dog ruptures their eardrum, prompt treatment gives them the best possible prognosis and outcome.
+Waiting to see if the eardrum will heal on its own can allow a deep ear infection to set in.
+Nerve damage can also occur, causing permanent changes to the face, lips, and eyes, or hearing loss.

 Will a ruptured eardrum heal on its own?

 Yes, small tears in the eardrum can heal on their own within two to three weeks.
 However, severe cases usually take three to four weeks to heal.
 However, there’s a chance the eardrum may never heal, especially if it becomes infected.
 If your dog is showing signs of a ruptured eardrum, it’s best to take them to the vet promptly so that they can receive the treatment they need to recover.